 Regé-Jean Page enthralled Bridgerton viewers as Simon, the moody, romantic suitor to Phoebe Dynevor’s Daphne.
 Their undeniable chemistry — and ample ups and downs — helped Bridgerton become one of Netflix’s most successful series ever and ensured more Regency drama would be coming to our screens soon.
 However, as you’re sure to notice right away if you burn through Bridgerton Season 2 March 25, Simon isn’t along for the ride.

 Why not?
 Here’s a refresher of why Simon isn’t on Bridgerton anymore: In an Instagram post on April 2, 2021, the official Bridgerton account wrote that we must “bid adieu to Regé-Jean Page, who so triumphantly played the Duke of Hastings.”

-Even though the second season of Bridgerton (based on the best-selling novels by Julia Quinn) was always likely to focus more on Anthony Bridgerton, rather than his now-married sister, the complete absence of Page still comes as a surprise.
-After all, at the end of Season 1, Simon and Daphne had just welcomed a child and finally seemed to be in a good place — after their turbulent beginning, it would have been sweet to see them simply be happy together.
+Even though the second season of Bridgerton (based on the best-selling novels by Julia Quinn) was always going to focus more on Anthony Bridgerton rather than his now-married sister, the complete absence of Page still came as a surprise to many viewers.
+After all, at the end of Season 1, Simon and Daphne had just welcomed a child and finally seemed to be in a good place — after their turbulent beginning, it would have been sweet to see them finally be happy together.
 On her arc, the post noted that “Daphne will remain a devoted wife and sister, helping her brother navigate the upcoming social season and what it has to offer.”
-So it looks like there won’t be any heartbreaking split or tragedy to see Simon off.
-Maybe he’s just busy doing duke things.

 Page responded to the post, calling his time on Bridgerton “an absolute pleasure and a privilege.”